 - Under the Truck: During a chase scene Bond dives under a truck with his motorcycle and exits the other side.

 - Unwinnable Training Simulation: Discussed.
 Bond's new boss is dissatisfied with his performance during the simulated training missions (he died once and lost his legs in another mission).
 Bond then points out that training missions cannot be compared to the real thing as the adrenaline boost is missing.

 - Villainous Friendship: Largo and Blush are both homicidal psychopaths but they seem to be on genuinely friendly terms with each other, and Largo has to remind her at times that he is her superior.
 They are otherwise on first name terms and he personally chose her to "recruit" Jack Petachi.

 - Why Don't You Just Shoot Him?: Fatima Blush has not one, not two, not even three, but four times to just shoot Bond, but merely settles for trying inane things like trying to get him eaten by sharks, blowing him up, killing Nicole for no reason, and trying to get Bond to put her in his memoirs.
 This last one gets her killed.

 - Writing Around Trademarks: While it employs the plot and character names of Thunderball, Bond mainstays which Eon wouldn't allow such as the Leitmotif and the Bond Gun Barrel are absent.

 - You're Insane!: Delivered by Domino to Largo.
-Largo just smiles.
+Largo just smiles and agrees.

-- Zeerust: 'Domination', very much so.
+- Zeerust: The arcade game Domination, very much so.
 It was supposed to be advanced and futuristic, but it comes off as LESS advanced than the games in the game room in the casino that Domino had just been inside.